hadmacker/asd_notes/README.md

 * **Sullivan, Ruth Christ**: A founder of Autism Society of America (formerly National Society for Autistic Children, NSAC)[Wikipedia](https://en.wikipedia.org/wiki/Ruth_C._Sullivan)
 * **Stimming**: self-stimulatory behaviour, can be used to regulate or regain self control [See: betterhelp.com](https://www.betterhelp.com/advice/adhd/what-is-stimming-adhd-and-possible-behavioral-issues)
   * Stimming is not necessarily "bad" and may be allowed to continue if it does not interfere with life [Source: psychiatry.org](https://www.psychiatry.org/News-room/APA-Blogs/Understand-Stimming-Repetitive-Behaviors-Purpose)
   > There are other stimming behaviors that don’t fit into the above categories.
-These can include excessive gameplay…
+These can include excessive gameplay...
+* **Takiwātanga**: "tōku/tōna anō takiwā" – "my/his/her own time and space".
+A recent (2017) [Māori](https://en.wikipedia.org/wiki/M%C4%81ori_people) word for Autism.
+[Wikipedia](https://en.wiktionary.org/wiki/takiw%C4%81tanga)
 * **Trichotillomania**: An irresistable urge to pull one's hair. [nhs.uk](https://www.nhs.uk/mental-health/conditions/trichotillomania)